rehanone/puppet-autorestic/README.md

 $ puppet module install rehan-autorestic
 ```
 The module does expect all the data to be provided through 'Hiera'.
 See [Usage](#usage) for examples on how to configure it.

-#### Requirements
-This module is designed to be as clean and compliant with latest puppet code guidelines.

 ## Usage